Epic-legend128/Graph-Algorithms/README.md

 The input is just the adjacency matrix, and the rest of the code is composed of 3 nester loops, giving us a time complexity of $O(V^3)$, where V is the number of vertices present in the graph.
 The space complexity is just $O(V^2)$ because we are using an adjacency matrix with dimensions $V \times V$.

 ## Topological Sorting
-Topological sorting, is the ordering of the nodes in a graph, such that for every pair of vertices (u, v), node u comes before v in the list if an edge comes from u to v.
+Topological sorting is the ordering of the nodes in a graph, such that for every pair of vertices (u, v), node u comes before v in the list if an edge comes from u to v.
 For this to be possible, topological ordering can only be applied to directed acyclic graphs(DAG).
-Of course, the definition of topological sorting implies that there can be more than just one topological sortings for a given graph, however, returning just one is enough.
+Of course, the definition of topological sorting implies that there can be more than just one topological sorting for a given graph, however, returning just one is enough.

 ### Using DFS
 One way to accomplish topological sorting is by using DFS.
 We can create a hash map to keep track of all of the nodes that have been visited.
 At the start we mark everything as univisted and we loop through all of them.
 Each time we find one that is unvisited, we call a DFS which basically goes through all of the unvisited neighbours of the called node and it calls dfs on them.
 This happens recursively and once a node is done with all of its neighbours it is then pushed into the results list.
 After all of the vertices have been visited we just reverse the ordering of the list and the resulting list is our topologically sorted graph.
 Reversing the list is required because we push the visited nodes after all their neighbours have been explored, which means that the first nodes in the list are those with 0 neighbours.<br>